rbenv/ruby-build/README.md

 ruby-build is an [rbenv](https://github.com/sstephenson/rbenv) plugin that provides an `rbenv install` command to compile and install different versions of Ruby on UNIX-like systems.
+You will need to install `make` for ruby-build to work.

 You can also use ruby-build without rbenv in environments where you need precise control over Ruby version installation.